Sage/carbon/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Screenshots are included in the PR if useful
 - [ ] All themes are supported if required
 - [ ] Unit tests added or updated if required
-- [ ] Cypress automation tests added or updated if required
 - [ ] Playwright automation tests added or updated if required
 - [ ] Storybook added or updated if required
 - [ ] Translations added or updated (including creating or amending translation keys table in storybook) if required